 Fips-2 Heat Indicator

-Then prior to 2010, the FIPS certification evolved to FIPS-2, where we had to then incorporate a heat indicating ink.
-This special tamper evident ink trips to red, when the seals are heated to 150F, negating softening the adhesive with a heat gun.
+Then prior to 2010, the FIPS certification evolved to FIPS-2, where we had to then incorporate a heat indicator.
+This tamper evident heat sensitive indicator triggers to red, when the seals are heated to 150F, negating softening the adhesive with a heat gun.

 If you are reading this you may be tasked with sourcing FIPS seals.
 RighterTrack is knowledgeable about various substrates, adhesives, and tamper evidence, and can recommend a FIPS testing lab if required.
 Rightertrack can help get you where you need to be, in a hurry, and has over 1MM approved FIPS seals in use around the globe.